 The Science curriculum covers topics relevant to earth science, life science, and physical science.
 A state of the art Science Lab was built in 2007.
 Lessons develop analytical thinking and a general science knowledge foundation.
 While class lecture is used, there is much diversified learning with lab experiments, demonstrations, and some project based instruction.
 In addition, there is a focus on collaboration and communication skills, as students complete experiments in teams and write formal lab analyses.

 The social studies program is focused on developing and reinforcing geographical, cultural, historical, and socio-political knowledge based on diocesan, state, and national standards.
 Middle School students receive interactive, challenging instruction American History and Civics.
 The entire student body participates in activities surrounding local and national elections.
 Overall our goal is for students to obtain an understanding and appreciation of global history and culture, and to develop into informed and productive citizens.

-Teachers are encouraged to integrate technology into the curriculum through use of classroom smartboards or interactive touch screens, which we are fortunate to have in each classroom.
+Teachers are encouraged to integrate technology into the curriculum through use of classroom smartboards/interactive touch screens, which we are fortunate to have in each classroom.
 Additionally, students in each grade level receive computer instruction in our state of the art computer lab.
 We have internet access throughout the school.
-5th grade through 8th grade can utilize our BYOD program to use in the classroom for instruction.
+1st grade through 8th grade can utilize our BYOD program to use in the classroom for instruction.
 Teachers have access to our media center which includes a 65in J-touch interactive display, conference camera, surround sound, and side monitor for instructional use.
-Teachers use this space to hold video conferences in the classroom and explore different locations through virtual field trips.
+Teachers can use this space to hold video conferences and explore different locations through virtual field trips.